vanus-labs/docs/content/cloud-docs/source/labeling/setup.md

 ### Prerequisites

-- Have a CloudEvents HTTP client.
+- Have a HTTP client.

 ---